-William T. Bagley, the founding chair of the Commodity Futures Trading Commission, has died at 96.
+William Bagley, the founding chair of the Commodity Futures Trading Commission, has died at 96.
 Bagley played a pivotal role in shaping the CFTC's early identity during a period marked by market turmoil and resistance to regulation.
 He graduated from U.C.
 Berkeley in 1949 as valedictorian and a member of Phi Beta Kappa, and earned his law degree from Berkeley Law in 1952, where he served on the California Law Review.
-Over a legal career spanning 63 years, including 35 as a partner at the national law firm Nossaman, LLP, he built a reputation for excellence and public service.
+Over a legal career spanning 63 years, including 35 as a partner at the national law firm Nossaman, he built a reputation for excellence and public service.
 In 1975, President Gerald Ford appointed him to lead the newly established CFTC, tasked with regulating the nation’s futures markets.
-His public service extended to roles on the Futures Industry Association's Board of Directors, the California Transportation Commission as chair, the Public Utilities Commission and the University of California Board of Regents.
+His public service extended to roles on the Futures Industry Association's board of directors, the California Transportation Commission as chair, the Public Utilities Commission and the University of California Board of Regents.

 CFTC Acting Chair Caroline Pham said, “Chairman Bagley was instrumental in laying the foundation for what has become the world’s preeminent derivatives regulator.
 As the first CFTC chairman, he shepherded our agency through its first years, executing on once-novel Congressional authorities and establishing a regulatory framework to expand risk mitigation tools for America’s growers, producers, builders and merchants.”